Wimuz/drum-trainer/README.md

 ## Background

 A **beginner drummer myself** since a few weeks (digital Roland drumkit) I was confronted from the beginning with issues related to timing accuracy and synchronisation between limbs.
-Also I have insufficient control on dynamics and independance (for example hitting harder on the hihat when I hit my kick at the same time).
+Also I have insufficient control over dynamics and independance (for example hitting harder on the hihat when I hit my kick at the same time).
 This of course is very normal for a beginner drummer.
 I have no (human) teacher to give me feedback/correct me on those issues.
 Basically I only have my ears (to listen to my recording) and the very simple accuracy scorer built-in into the digital drum module.
 I could also have used the "piano-roll" view on a DAW (Digital Audio Workstation) to monitor the deviations between my drum hits and the metronome clicks and velocities.